 Who Invented Crop Rotation and When?

 The concept of crop rotation goes into prehistory so answering the question of who invented crop rotation and when is not easy.
-Early crop rotation methods were mentioned in Roman literature, and from the Middle Ages to the 18th Century a three year rotation was practiced by farmers including a fallow year.
+Early crop rotation methods were mentioned in Roman literature, and from the Middle Ages to the 18th Century a three year rotation was practised by farmers including a fallow year.

 Over in the USA, George Washington Carver was instrumental in introducing crop rotation into the southern states where the monoculture permanent growth of cotton was depleting the soil and increasing pest populations.
 By rotating with peanuts and sweet potatoes he provided the means for growing alternative cash crops and increasing yields of all crops.